-Our products are mostly less than half the price of our closest competitors.
-Mainstream competitors are four times higher at least.
+Our products are mostly less than half the price of our closest competitors with similar specifications.
+Mainstream branded competitors are four times higher at least.

 How do we do it?

 - We have no chain of showrooms to maintain.
-We have only one.
+We have only two.

 - Our manufacturing is mostly automated.